mchalupa/dg/README.md

 LLVM\_SRC\_DIR is variable that tells cmake where to look for llvm's sources and it is used to override include paths.
 The same holds for LLVM\_BUILD\_PATH that is used for overriding library paths.
 Usually, you don't need to specify all these variables.
-When LLVM 3.4 is installed on your system in standard paths (and no other LLVM is installed), the configuration should look just like:
+When LLVM is installed on your system in standard paths, the configuration should look just like:

 ```
 cmake .